 Many Balearic islanders have made Barcelona their home but have not forgotten the traditions of their native islands.
 Sa Pobla is a town in Mallorca that every year, on the feast of Saint Anthony, throws a party involving bonfires, folk singing, poetry recitals and ancient instruments.
-In 1993, this party was first celebrated in Gràcia and has been fully embraced by the neighbourhood ever since.
-Join those from the islands and the city alike to celebrate this energetic and cathartic street party, which starts on Thursday and lasts for three days.
+In 1993, the neighbourhood of Gràcia was first introduced to this party, and has fully embraced it ever since.
+Back for the 25th year in a row, join those from the islands and the city alike to celebrate this energetic and cathartic street party, which starts on Friday.
 The fiesta culminates with a grand procession on Saturday evening, involving a correfoc (fire run) and music, leading to Plaça Virreina, where a large bonfire will be lit.